adyen-examples/adyen-step-by-step-integration-workshop/README.md

 You can now compare your solution to the solution in the [workshop/solution branch](https://github.com/adyen-examples/adyen-step-by-step-integration-workshop/tree/workshop/solution/src).

-In future versions of the workshop, we'll use this module (`Module 1`) as a base line.
-We'll then add different payment method in different modules, for now you can try enabling the following payment methods:
+If you want to go the extra mile, you can try enabling the following payment methods:

 **Step 18.** Enable [iDeal](https://docs.adyen.com/payment-methods/ideal/web-drop-in/).
    - Do not forget to enable the payment method in your [Customer Area](https://ca-test.adyen.com/)